jedevc/fyp-report/report.md

 safety and sanity checks from type-checking.

-As such, we provide a utility to generate listings of all functions, variables and types in libc, which can then be referenced using a special syntax from vulnspec specifications.
+As such, we provide a utility to generate listings of all functions, variables and types in libc, which can then be referenced using special syntax from vulnspec specifications.
 This utility is bundled along with the `builtin_generator` tool which is used to generate primitive types and the meta-type graph from the previous section.

-In the `config.yaml` in the builtins directory, in addition to all the fields [already detailed](#type-checking), we introduce a `libraries` key which specifies information relevant to parsing and loading data from as many libraries as we want - however, for mostly practical reasons, we only include libc, however, this approach could be extended to any number of third-party libraries.
+In the `config.yaml` in the builtins directory, in addition to all the fields [already detailed](#type-checking), we introduce a `libraries` key that specifies information relevant to parsing and loading data from as many libraries as we want - however, for mostly practical reasons, we only include libc, however, this approach could be extended to any third-party libraries.

 ```yaml
 ...